IBM/istio101/workshop/exercise-1/README.md

     bx cs clusters
     ```

     b.
+Note the name of a cluster where you are an admin.
+You will be able to install Istio into a cluster only if you have the role of admin in that cluster.

+    c.
 Download the configuration file and certificates for your cluster using the `cluster-config` command.

     ```bash
     bx cs cluster-config {your_cluster_name}
     ```

-    c.
+    d.
 Copy and paste the output command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.

 2. Obtain your kubernetes cluster token.